 Because children’s immune systems are not fully developed, children living with HIV get sick more severely than adults.
 They may experience the same common pediatric infections as HIV-negative children, but cannot fight these infections as effectively.
 Common infections in HIV-positive children include ear and sinus infections, sepsis, pneumonias, urinary tract infections, intestinal illness, skin disease, and meningitis.
 In developing countries in particular, tuberculosis, diarrhea, and respiratory illnesses are common in HIV-positive children.

 How can HIV infection in children be prevented?

 The most effective method for preventing mother-to-child transmission (PMTCT) of HIV is by initiating treatment-eligible HIV-positive pregnant women on antiretroviral therapy (ART) as early as possible.
 If a woman is not eligible for ART, or ART is not available, a simple course of antiretroviral (ARV) drugs can be given to the mother, starting early in pregnancy, and to her infant immediately following delivery.
 Extending the course of ARVs through the breastfeeding period also decreases the likelihood of HIV transmission via breast milk.

 ARVs decrease the amount of virus in the mother’s bloodstream, thus reducing the risk that she will transmit the infection to her infant.
 These drugs also have a protective effect on the child before and after birth, helping its body resist infection.

-Worldwide in 2011, 57% of the 1.5 million pregnant women living with HIV in low- and middle-income countries received antiretroviral medication to prevent the transmission of HIV to their children.
-(UNAIDS 2012).
+In 2012, 63 percent of pregnant women living with HIV in low- and middle-income countries received the medicines they needed to prevent transmission of HIV to their babies (UNAIDS, Global Report, 2013).

 How is HIV infection in children treated?